tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/02-link-layer.md

 ---

 Another term for a LAN is a `Layer 2 domain`—a portion of a network where frames are switched, and hosts connected to the switch(es) can communicate with each other without the use of a router.

+Physical switch có physical ports (interfaces) để cắm cables vô.
+Khác với cái port number cho process.

+---

+- `wifi en0`: the network interface name
+  * `en` means it uses **Ethernet framing**.
+Wi-Fi (802.11) traffic is typically encapsulated within an Ethernet frame format for higher-level network protocols (like TCP/IP).

+The Network Interface Card (NIC), also known as a Network Adapter, Network Card, or Network Interface Controller, is the physical hardware component that connects a computer or other device to a computer network.

+---

+`Unicast` messages can be thought of as one-to-one and `broadcast` as one-to-all.
+Additionally, there is another type of message called `multicast`, which is one-to-multiple (but not necessarily all).

 ## Multiple Access Links and Protocols